-Historic Bell Tower Restoration Campaign
+Exterior Restoration Campaign

 Help Save A Local Icon!

 We recently received a $400,000 matching grant from Sacred Places Indiana to help us complete the Bell Tower Restoration.
-We are now entering into our first phase of fundraising toward Broadway's match.
-We hope you will join us by making a donation today.
+We have been blessed by several generous donors that have allowed us to also raise Broadway's $400,000 match!

 Want to Save